 If you’re just starting out with a new website idea for your business in 2010, the choices you face are about 50-times what they were 10 to 15 years ago.
 It sort of reminds of the 1970’s.
 If someone asked what kind of ice cream you’d like to have, they meant – would you like chocolate, vanilla or strawberry?
 Back then, that was about it!

 By the time the 80’s arrived, there were about a zillion different flavors available.
-Chocolate, vanilla and strawberry were considered “boring” flavors by most people!
-Same thing was true of the toppings.
+Chocolate, vanilla, and strawberry were considered “boring” flavors by most people!
+The same thing was true of the toppings.
 Whipped cream, chocolate and fudge were the original standards.
 Ice cream sure has come a long way!
 So have a lot of other things.

 Blogging can be used as a plug and play type of system – great for some companies, not so great for others.

 Many companies new to Internet marketing and publicity decide to go all out when starting a new site because they don’t want to leave any of the hottest trends out of the mix.
 They want to have a large Facebook following, a large Twitter following, loads of information on their site, etc. Even if they have enough staff to dedicate towards accomplishing this, they usually (9 times out of 10) leave out the most important element in the entire process.
 A real marketing plan.